 State of Texas Retirement for Former Employees

-The State of Texas Retirement program is a defined benefit retirement plan for eligible employees of State of Texas agencies, with mandatory participation.
+The State of Texas Retirement program is a defined benefit retirement plan for eligible employees or former employees of State of Texas agencies.

 Note: ERS does not administer retirement benefits for employees of higher education institutions, the Community Supervision and Corrections Department, or Windham School District.
 If you work for one of these entities, please see the Teacher Retirement System of Texas/Optional Retirement Program (TRS/ORP) page for information about your retirement benefits.
 Please see the Insurance Benefits in Retirement page for information about your insurance benefits as a retiree.

-- option for survivor benefits after retiree’s death.
+- Options for a lump-sum payment on retirement and/or survivor benefits after retiree’s death

 Eligibility to participate: